Keith Reeves

 • 2013 – present, Adjunct Assistant Professor, Department of Pathology, Emory University

-• 2014 – present, Assistant Professor of Medicine, Harvard Medical School, Beth Israel Deaconess Medical Center
+• 2014 – 2021, Assistant Professor of Medicine, Harvard Medical School, Beth Israel Deaconess Medical Center

 • 2021 – present, Professor of Surgery, Duke University School of Medicine